How does the Moon affect our moods?6483x 10. 09. 2019 1 Reader

 Anne-Wirz Justice, a chronologist at the Psychiatric Hospital of the University of Basel in Switzerland, described Wehr as "credible but complex" regarding the relationship between the lunar cycle and manic-depressive disorders.
 "We still don't know what mechanisms are behind it," he adds.
 In theory, the light of the full moon can disrupt human sleep, which in turn can affect their mood.
 This is particularly true of bipolar patients whose mood swings are often exacerbated by disruption of sleep or circadian rhythm - 24-hour oscillations, commonly known as a biological clock or internal time phenomenon, which may be disrupted, for example, by night shifts or multiband flights.
 There is evidence to suggest that sleep deprivation can be used to elevate bipolar patients from a state of depression.

 Wehr thus supports the theory that the Moon has some influence on human sleep.
 The waking time in his patients during the lunar cycle continues to move forward, while falling asleep is the same (hence sleeping more and longer) until it abruptly shortens.
 This phase jump is often associated with the beginning of the manic phase.
 Yet Wehr does not consider Moonlight as the architect.
-"The modern world is so lightly polluted and people spend so much time under artificial lighting that the Moonlight signal, ie the time to sleep, was suppressed in us."
+"The modern world is so lightly polluted and people spend so much time under artificial lighting that the moonlight signal, ie the time to sleep, was suppressed in us."
 On the contrary, he believes that sleep and, indirectly, moodiness are influenced by other phenomena associated with the lunar cycle - most likely associated with the gravitational force of the moon.

 Fluctuations of the Earth's magnetic field

 One possibility is that this force triggers inconspicuous fluctuations in the Earth's magnetic field, to which some individuals may be sensitive.
-"The oceans are conductive because of saltwater, and moving them at times of tides can help in this."
+"The oceans are conductive because of saltwater, and moving them at low tides can help in this."
 Says Robert Wickes, a space weather expert at the University of London.
 Nevertheless, the effect is negligible and the Moon's ability to influence the gravitational field of the Earth to an extent leading to biological changes is unconfirmed.
 Some studies have confidently associated solar activity with an increase in heart attacks and strokes, epileptic seizures, cases of schizophrenia and suicide.
 When solar winds or solar mass projectiles hit the earth's magnetic field, invisible electrical currents occur strong enough to eject the circuit breakers, which may affect electricity-sensitive heart and brain cells.

 Unlike certain bird, fish and insect species, man does not seem to possess a magnetic sense.
 Nevertheless, a study was published earlier this year to refute this thesis.
 And the result?
 When people were exposed to magnetic field changes - equivalent to those we might encounter in everyday life - they experienced a decrease in brain activity in terms of alpha particles.
 Alpha particles are produced when we are awake, but we do not perform any particular activity.
 The importance of these changes remains unclear, it may be an unnecessary by-product of evolution.
 But we can also be prone to reactions to the magnetic field that it plays with our brains in a way we don't know.